9 Best Pots And Pans For Your Kitchen

 12-inch stainless steel skillet

-Why You Need It: This incredibly versatile pan is designed for everyday dinner tasks like sautéing, stir-frying, searing, shallow-frying, and making pan sauces.
-(Note that this skillet is often interchangeable with your nonstick or cast iron skillets in recipes, but nonstick skillets should be used only when necessary, and stainless steel is often preferable to cast iron as it’s much easier to handle.)
+This 12-inch skillet is perfect for everyday tasks like sautéing, stir-frying, pan-searing, shallow-frying, and making pan sauces.
+It can also can safely go from stovetop to oven, making it ideal for recipes that require both methods.
+Note that this pan can often be swapped with nonstick or cast iron skillets, but nonstick should only be used when specifically required, and stainless steel is often preferable to cast iron for ease of handling.

 ❤️ My Fave: All-Clad 12-Inch Stainless Steel Skillet